molily/molily.de/_posts/2019-02-03-testing-angular.md

 ### Spying on existing object methods

 We have used `jasmine.createSpy('name')` to create a standalone spy and have injected it into the constructor.
-Explicit constructor injection is a straightforward and recommended way to provide a dependency.
+Explicit constructor injection is a straight-forward and recommended way to provide a dependency.
 It is also the predominant dependency injection strategy in Angular.

 Sometimes, there is already an object whose method we need to spy on.
 This is especially helpful if the code uses global methods from the browser environment, like `window.fetch` in the example above.